 Also, have some patience.
 Give it a try.
 Heck, give it two tries.
 It may not work the first time, especially if everyone is new to a tactical format.
 It's going to make people feel weird at first and that’s okay.
 What you don’t want is for people to feel angry.
 It may make them feel slightly uncomfortable.
 But by the end of the meeting, they should come away thinking it was worthwhile and that it actually helped.
 As a manager or as a leader, you have to put yourself into that head space of “the person that I manage is going to be cutting me off but they need to so they can facilitate this conversation.”
 You have to not allow that to affect the way you think about them in a negative way.”

-Why use Range for your meeting?
+Why use Range for your Weekly Meetings?

 Many teams start off using a Google Doc or other document to track recurring meetings.
-This may work temporarily but it quickly gets annoying and unruly.
+This may work temporarily but the steps quickly gets annoying and unruly.
 It can be difficult to follow, and as more and more meetings pile up in that same document, the document starts to break.
-Suddenly, you’re splitting it into multiple documents, which makes it harder to find or search for things you need.
+Suddenly, you're splitting it into multiple documents, which makes it harder to find or search for things you need.

 A final note